Japanese Conversation Courses - Small Group Classes

 At Impact Language, you will be studying with just 3 or 4 other students.
 That means you get the kind of individual attention you need, and as a result you will learn more quickly, more efficiently, and more effectively.

-- New Course for Beginners in July (click here)
+- New Course for Beginners in Late August or Early September (click here)

-- Other Ongoing Courses - All Levels (click here)
+- Ongoing Courses - All Levels (click here)

 And remember: ALL classes have a MAX of just FIVE STUDENTS!